SharinaS/Cloud-Engineering-Fundamentals/EC2.md

 [root@ip-111-11-11-11 ec2-user]#
 ```

-## Configure the EC2 Instance to Interact with S3 (or other AWS Services)
+# Configure the EC2 Instance to Interact with S3 (or other AWS Services)
-Need to configure the EC2 instance otherwise the terminal will complain that it's unable to locate credentials when you do something like try to make an S3 bucket.
+We need to configure the EC2 instance otherwise the terminal will complain that it's unable to locate credentials when you do something like try to make an S3 bucket.

 Can either give it **credentials** of the administrator that was set up above, or you can do it by using **roles**.